haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Format of Data

 The legend component takes in a simple array of objects that contains name and color keys.
+If `enable-toggle` is set to true, then a selected key can also be passed in with `true` or `false` values.

 ```json
 [